robertvanoverbeek/AirflowTutorial/README.md

 When you use the button 'PYPI PACKAGES' you will be able to select more Python packages (more information on: https://cloud.google.com/composer/docs/how-to/using/installing-python-dependencies).

 In order to deploy a DAG file, drill down on the link DAGs folder.
-In the following paragraph I will explain how you can deploy the DAG of this repository (contained in the DAG folder of this repository).
+In chapter 5 I will explain how you can deploy the DAG of this repository (contained in the DAG folder of this repository), but before that I will explain the structure of this DAG and how to build one in chapter 4.

 #### 4. DAG structure and building a DAG